abhiramready/Code-LogBook/README.md

 # #30DaysofCompetetive Coding
-### ✅ Solve atleast one Problem and write a blog post one the approach from LeetCode for 30 Days
+ <strong>✅ Solve atleast one Problem and write a blog post one the approach from LeetCode for 30 Days </strong>
 ***

 <!-- BLOG-POST-LIST:START -->